 “What do you mean?”

-“Look, what I am going to tell you is going to be the hardest thing you have every had to believe but you must, it is vitally important.”
+“Look, what I am going to tell you is going to be the hardest thing you have ever had to believe, but you must, it is vitally important.”

 “I said I would listen.”

 “Alright then,” he said, sitting back on the bench.
 “One hundred thousand years ago, I was born in a place that was perfect.
 So long ago that I don’t really remember.
 I had to leave that place after your mother and I broke the rules.”